stan-dev/posteriordb/README.md

 1. Priors are hardcoded in model files
    Create a new model to test different priors
-2. Data transformations are stored as different datasets Create a new data to test different data transformations, subsets and variable settings.
-This makes the database larger/less memory efficient, but simplifies analysis of individual posteriors.
+2. Data transformations are stored as different datasets Create new data to test different data transformations, subsets, and variable settings.
+This makes the database larger/less memory efficient but simplifies the analysis of individual posteriors.
 3. Models and data has [model/data].info.json files with model and data specific information.
 4. Templates for different jsons can be found in content/templates and schemas in schemas (Note: these don't exist right now and will be added later)
 5. Prefix 'syn_' stands for synthetic data where the generative process is known and can be found in content/data-raw
 6. All data preprocessing is included in the data-raw folder
-7. Specific information for different PPL representations of models are included in the PPL syntax files as comments, not in the model.info.json files.
+7. Specific information for different PPL representations of models is included in the PPL syntax files as comments, not in the model.info.json files.

 ### Add a posterior to the database